V-Sekai/manuals/features/vsekai_feature_roadmap.md

-# Feature Table
+# Proposed features table

 This is a list of proposed features for V-Sekai.
+This is a table compatible with treemap https://developers.google.com/chart/interactive/docs/gallery/treemap

 | **Name** | **Type** | **Size** | **Notes** | **Url** |
 |---|---|---|---|---|